Email & Password

-Excessive underarm sweating is a very common condition but often not recognized or treated.
-Medical definitions have looked at quantifying the amount of sweat produced but for all practical purposes any sweating that interferes with normal living is considered as hyperhidrosis.
+Excessive underarm sweating is common but often not recognized or treated.
+Medical definitions have looked at quantifying the amount of sweat produced but for all practical purposes, any sweating that interferes with normal living is considered hyperhidrosis.

-General measures such as daily showering, wearing loose cloths made of natural fibre and frequent change of clothing etc and antiperspirants which you can buy over the counter.
-There are some stronger aluminium chloride based antiperspirants which help but can sometimes cause irritation.
+General measures such as daily showering, wearing loose clothes made of natural fibre, frequent change of clothing, etc., and antiperspirants you can buy over the counter.
+Some more robust aluminium chloride-based antiperspirants help but can sometimes cause irritation.
 Iontophoresis [electrical stimulation] can be cumbersome.

 There are other more invasive options such as curettage or removal of sweat glands.
-Rarely keyhole surgery is used to remove nerve ganglions from inside the thorax [sympathectomy].
-This is a major undertaking and side-effects can be more unpleasant than the original condition so I do not recommend this for most people.
+Rarely, keyhole surgery removes nerve ganglions from inside the thorax [sympathectomy].
+This is a major undertaking and side effects can be more unpleasant than the original condition so I do not recommend this for most people.
 Recently liposuction laser and vaser devices have been used to destroy the sweat glands under local anaesthesia.
-This would be a very attractive option if long term results are favourable.
+This would be a desirable option if long-term results are favourable.

 If you want to read more, the experts at Consulting Room really know what they're talking about and have put together hyperhidrosis, botox liposuction and vaser lipo FAQs just for you.

 If you have more questions, you can use the hyperhidrosis, liposuction and vaser lipo questions feature to talk to our panel of trained medical experts.

 If you're keen to get started with any of these treatments right away then you're in luck - those clever folks also have a list of trusted, accredited hyperhidrosis, liposuction and vaser lipo clinics in your area.